BEP-store/research-report/requirements/README.md

 ## Requirements development

 Discovering, analyzing, documenting and validating requirements are all part of the process of requirements development {{"pandey2010effective" | cite}}.
-This process is essential to defining a software architecture works as the end user expects.
+This process is essential to defining a software architecture that works the way the end user expects it to work.
 This part of the requirements engineering process takes place before a software implementation is developed.
 The goal is to end up with a specification of the requirements the software has to adhere to.

 One of the main challenges in requirements development in large systems is coordination {{"crowston1998coordination" | cite}}, specifically coordinating dependencies.
 Dependencies may arise between requirements, resources and software that consumes these resources.
 To manage this coordination mechanisms are needed, such as standardization, problem decomposition or (third-party) expert counsel.
 Early dependency detection and analysis is key to determining which coordination mechanism to apply.